Border facilities still need fixing after second migrant child's death, say Democrats

 Although some improvements were seen on Monday's tour, Rep. Xochitl Torres Small, D-N.M., cautioned that lawmakers still need to see there will be follow through on changes.

-Calling the situation at the border a humanitarian crisis, Castro faulted the Trump administration whose policies promote the practice of “metering” at the border – meaning CBP officials only allow a small number of migrants — what CBP considers manageable — through ports of entry on any given day.
+Calling the situation at the border a humanitarian crisis, Castro faulted the Trump administration for promoting the practice of “metering” at the border — meaning CBP officials only allow a small number of migrants, which CBP considers manageable — through ports of entry on any given day.

 This practice, said Castro, encourages migrants to seek out more rural and dangerous areas of the border to cross.

-Rep. Veronica Escobar, D-El Paso, said Felipe and his father crossed the border near where border barriers exist in El Paso, so it is incorrect to think a wall would have prevented his death or that of other migrants.
+Rep. Veronica Escobar, D-Texas, said Felipe and his father crossed the border near where border barriers exist in El Paso, so it is incorrect to think a wall would have prevented his death or that of other migrants.

-Sen. Jeff Merkley, D-Oregon, who is not part of the Hispanic Caucus but was invited to join the tour Wednesday called the CBP detention centers “family internment camps.
+Sen. Jeff Merkley, D-Ore., who is not part of the Hispanic Caucus but was invited to join the tour Wednesday, called the CBP detention centers “family internment camps."

 “Children belong in homes, in schools, in parks,” said Merkley, a potential 2020 presidential candidate.